miwaonline/fdbtest/README.md

    "expect_equals": ["t1", "t3"]
   }
 ```
-After processing this block we'll get thee variables "t1", "t2" and "t3" all with value "1".
+After processing this block we'll get thee variables "t1" and "t3" with value "1" and "t2" with value "100".
 Now we can not only compare them in the same section, but also use in the followings:
 ```json
  {"sql": "insert into table1(field1, field2) values (?, ?)",
  "params": ["t1", "t2"]